Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-Work/life balance initiatives can be part of a complete health and safety and/or a health promotion program in the workplace.
+Work/life balance initiatives can be part of a complete health and safety or a health promotion program in the workplace.
 The initiatives can be written as part of existing health and safety policy, or particular guidelines can be referenced in the overall company human resources policy or the collective agreement (if applicable).

-Meeting both the employees' and overall business needs requires a significant commitment from senior management.
+Meeting both the 'workers' and overall business needs requires a significant commitment from senior management.
 Each workplace should tailor its work/life policies to suit their own particular needs and corporate culture.
-This 'best fit' should be done with frequent consultation with employees.
-As with other health and safety programs, for work/life initiatives to be successful and sustainable, both employers and employees must take responsibility for making the program work effectively.
+This 'best fit' should be done with frequent consultation with workers.
+As with other health and safety programs, for work/life initiatives to be successful and sustainable, both employers and workers must take responsibility for making the program work effectively.
 An evaluation or feedback systems should also be part of that process.

 When starting, it is best to appoint an individual or in some cases, form a joint work/life balance committee.
 To research needs and to implement the program, suggested steps to take are as follows:

 1. Assess the workplaces' current situation and objectives.

-2. Get buy-in from all levels.
+2. Get support from all levels of the organization.
 Educate all members of the workplace about the benefits and challenges of introducing these programs.
 Be clear on the intentions and goals of the program.
-Provide any necessary training and/or education to help these address concerns.
+Provide any necessary training or education to help these address concerns.

 Some common concerns or challenges that may need to be addressed include the misconceptions that: